ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa7-draft/index.md

 You will write unit tests for your implementation, and we will provide a handful of bad implementations, along with a reference, for you to run your tests against.
-You must write tests that pass on the reference and detect at least one bad implementation by the milestone on Monday midnight.
+You must write tests that pass on the references and detect at least one bad implementation by the milestone on Monday midnight.

+Note that for `keys` and `values`, any returned order is acceptable!
+Keep this in mind for testing, since the reference implementations might not return things in the same order.

+You will submit your tests (by submitting your whole repo as usual) to the `pa6-milestone` assignment Monday midnight, and the `pa6` assignment (along with the rest of your code) by Wednesday midnight.

+## Grading

+- 3% A writeup quiz
+- 15% Milestone
+- 27% Testing
+- 55% Implementation